 - Agree that if admitted to Case Western Reserve University School of Law under the Early Decision Process, they will enroll in Case Western Reserve University School of Law in the fall semester.

 Our application is available on September 1.
-Our priority application deadline is March 1; however, applications will be accepted until April 1 for the fall entering class.
+Our priority application deadline is March 1; however, applications will be accepted until April 1 (extended to July 1) for the fall entering class.
 Regular decision applications are considered complete when all required application materials, including a CAS report, have been received by the Office of Admissions.
 Updated file status information will be posted on the Application Online Status Page.

 Beginning in January, we take action on your applications.
 We have a rolling admissions policy; that is, as decisions are made, you are notified.
 We make most admission decisions between January 1 and May 1, at which time we may establish a waiting list.
 As vacancies occur up to the date of registration, we draw the best-qualified candidates from the waiting list.